JungXue/learn_github/README.md

 Here is a list of supported languages and lexers (by [Jeanine Adkisson](https://github.com/jneen/rouge/wiki/List-of-supported-languages-and-lexers))

-I personally have the needs for R, Markdown, HTML, unfortunately I dont think there are option for SAS nor LaTeX.
+I personally have the needs for R, Markdown, HTML, unfortunately I dont think there are option for SAS nor LaTeX for github Markdown files.
+[Rstudio](https://www.rstudio.com/) allows Latex code within RMD files, and are able to convert whole file to Latex, which is very useful for study notes and thesis writing.

 Note that i **DO NOT** add > in my markdown codes, other than example code chunks, I only add it to aid visalisation.